Origins of the Foundation

 One of the first acts of Foundation was to find an acting executive director to guide the day-to-day operations of the new Foundation.
 Elizabeth Wright, then executive director of the Community Foundation of Grant County, gave direction and advice to the Foundation until 1999.
 Since then the Foundation has grown under three additional executive directors: Ben Oswalt (1999-2011), Patty Poulson (2011-2014), and Dave Bowman (2014-present).

 The 1997 merger of the two local foundations put the newly formed Blackford County Community Foundation in a position to participate in Lilly Endowment’s GIFT (Giving Indiana Funds for Tomorrow) initiatives, resulting in the infusion of $1.6 million over the first five year period.

-Assets at the time of the merger were approximately $100,000 and are now in excess of $6 million, growth that reflects the commitment of Blackford County residents to their community.
+Assets at the time of the merger were approximately $100,000 and are in excess of $7 million as of December 31, 2017, growth that reflects the commitment of Blackford County residents to their community.